 Home to two colleges and 2,200 residents, Worcester's Theatre District has blossomed in recent years.
 The area includes 94 ground-floor retail spaces, the Hanover Theatre draws 200,000 patrons annually and the Grid District has added several dining options.
 The Printer's Building has undergone a multi-million dollar renovation and is now a hub of innovation with occupants such as Technocopia, ArtsWorcester, Davis Publishing, WICN Radio and Worcester Clean Tech Incubator.

 Though the TDI engagement in the Theatre District was time-limited, the partnership planned for long-term sustainability of district improvement activities by establishing a Downtown Business Improvement District, or "BID."
 TDI technical assistance and MassDevelopment staff supported this process.

-Since formally kicking the initiative off in December 2015, the TDI Partnership has achieved many milestones:
+In addition, the TDI Partnership has achieved many more milestones: